LucianoPAlmeida/strings/README.md

 between the two.

 ## Others
-* Implement other algorithms e.g. Hamming distance and Damerau–Levenshtein(differs from the Levenshtein by including also transponsitions on the calculation in addition to the insertion, substitution and deletion).
+* Implement other algorithms e.g. Damerau–Levenshtein(differs from the Levenshtein by including also transponsitions on the calculation in addition to the insertion, substitution and deletion).